 I go over the basics of focussing in How to Set Up Binoculars, further down.

 Binoculars Best Ways To Steady Them

 You need to keep the binoculars steady for a clear view.
 You can try to brace yourself by placing your elbows on a table, a railing, or the roof of your car.

-Probably a better option is to buy a mount to hold the binoculars steady.
+One option is to buy a mount to hold the binoculars steady.
 If you have a camera tripod you can add a bracket that is designed to attach to it.
-This will be a cheap option if you already have a tripod.
-Otherwise, you may want to consider buying a tripod for your binoculars.
+This will be a cheaper option than buying a specific astronomy binocular tripod.